geops/react-spatial/src/components/FeatureStyler/README.md

 #

-This demonstrates the use of FeatureStyle.
+This demonstrates the use of FeatureStyler.

 ```jsx
 import React from 'react';